einsteinpy/einsteinpy/README.rst

 Requirements
 ============

-einsteinpy requires the following Python packages:
+EinsteinPy requires the following Python packages:

 * NumPy, for basic numerical routines
 * Astropy, for physical units and time handling